igprad/how-to-code/rest-examples/go/README.md

 │   ├── entity           entity definitions and domain logic │   ├── errors           error types and handling
 │   ├── healthcheck      healthcheck feature
-│   ├── test             helpers for testing purpose
+│   ├── response         responses that will be returned or consumed at api │   ├── request          requests that will be consumed at api │   ├── test             helpers for testing purpose
 │   └── user             user domain layer features ├── migrations           database migrations